patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/ServiceCard/ServiceCard.md

 ### Service Card

-This shows a basic service card with a `icon`, `title`, `description`, and optional footer passed in.
+This shows a basic service card with an `icon`, `title`, `description`, and optional footer passed in.

 ```js file="./ServiceCardExample.tsx"